kenny5410/liri-node-app/README.md

 ## What
 Liri is a node based application that allows a user to enter arguments in the command line to gather inforamtion about a concert, song, or movie.
 ## How
-Four different commands/arguments can be used in the application included concert-this, spotify-this, movie-this, and do-what-it-says.
+Four different commands/arguments can be used in the application including concert-this, spotify-this, movie-this, and do-what-it-says.
 The below steps will walk you through the process of using each of these arguments.
 The following Node packages are used to make this application work.

 - Node Spotify API
 - Axios